cybxrghoul/prompt-injection-detector/README.md

 * Larger and more diverse training dataset
 * Real-time alerting system
 * API integration for external systems
-* Advanced anomaly detection techniques
+* Advanced anomaly detection techniques (and more to go... )

 ---